-Liverpool is home to six UNESCO world heritage sites (collectively known as Liverpool Maritime Mercantile City) that are located throughout its city centre.
+Liverpool is home to several stunning heritage sites (collectively known as Liverpool Maritime Mercantile City), located throughout its city centre.
 The list includes some of its most famous landmarks and impressive architecture, such as the Pier Head, the Royal Albert Dock, and the Ropewalks area.

 Many of these spectacular locations are concentrated along the waterfront and feature in many of the most famous images of the city.
 The Three Graces dominate the iconic waterfront skyline, and you can spot the city’s mythical Liver birds sitting atop the dome of The Liver Building staring out across the river from most rooftops in the city centre.

 Elsewhere, Liverpool has plenty of lush green space available to explore in any of its 43 parks, with the most idyllic being Sefton Park in the centre and Stanley Park to the north.
 Sefton Park is the largest park in the city, with 235 acres of parkland and the lovely Palm House, a grade-II listed Victorian Glasshouse and home to a botanical collection full of rare and exotic plants.